Soulaimen99/skilltrack-ai/README.md

 ### 🧑‍🎓 User Features
 - ✅ Add, edit, and delete learning logs
+- ✅ Create and manage learning goals
 - ✅ Generate summaries from logs (OpenAI-powered)
+- ✅ Get AI coaching advice for learning goals
+- ✅ Create and take quizzes for learning goals
+- ✅ Track quiz scores and performance
 - ✅ Rate-limited summaries with usage tracking
 - ✅ Filter logs by date range or tag
 - ✅ View your summary history